anb2473/Local-Lens-Reporting/README.md

 **NOTE:** It will take a couple minutes for docker to build the system, and after running you may need to wait a couple minutes for the AI service to load.
 (These delays will only happen the first time you run the service)

+**ALSO:** You may encounter an error message saying that an error has occurec on the log in or sign up pages.
+This is normal, and is just the IP limiting to protect against a DOS or DDOS attack.

+**LASTLY:** When you post it may take a couple seconds before redirecting back to the search page.
+(Same for when editing a post) Unfortunately, due to the computational intensity of the AI models we are using to calculate the plausibility of the post, unless you have an incredibly powerful PC there will be a delay.

 If you encounter any errors, please refer to the possible errors section.

 ## Possible Errors